Stroke Care Program

 Registered nurses skilled in monitoring, treating, and managing stroke.

-Grand View Hospital uses a Stroke Alert process for rapid diagnosis and treatment of stroke.
+Grand View Health uses a Stroke Alert process for rapid diagnosis and treatment of stroke.
 By calling 911, specially trained EMS teams allow for early testing, evaluation and treatment by stroke trained emergency physicians and neurologists with 24-hour availability.

 Diagnostic tests include: